rongrong00/galaxy-denoising-autoencoder/README.md

 - **model_path**: Specifies the path to the trained model file. (a `.h5` file containing the weights of your trained model)

 - **test_data_dir**: The directory containing the test dataset in FITS format.
-The script assumes all files in this directory are galaxy images with sky background.
+The script assumes all files in this directory are galaxy images with the sky background.

 - **output_dir**: Directory where the denoised images produced by the model will be saved.

 - **residual_dir**: Directory where the residual images (original - denoised) will be saved.

-Before testing, modify the configuration file to contain all the path parameters needed in testing, including the path to pretrained model file.
+Before testing, modify the configuration file to contain all the path parameters needed in testing, including the path to the pre-trained model file.

 ### Running the Testing Script